zuozhenggh/learning-library/developer-library/mytodoreact/setup-dev-environment/README.md

 ## **Summary**

-In this part of the lab, you will configure your development environment and collect information that will be used later throughout this workshop
+In this ~25-30 minute Part I of the lab, you will configure your development environment and collect information that will be used later throughout this workshop

-### Objectives of Part I
+### Objectives

 * Setup an OCI account
 * Launch Cloud Shell